PedroMTQ/hydrosat_pdqueiros/README.md

 minikube dashboard
 ```

-**If you are checking the minikube dashbaord, make sure you use the correct namespace, i.e., "hydrosat-pdqueiros"**
+**If you are checking the minikube dashboard, make sure you use the correct namespace, i.e., "hydrosat-pdqueiros"**

 Generally it will take some time for terraform to finish since it waits until all deployments are done